juicedata/juicefs-csi-driver/docs/en/guide/resource-optimization.md

    kubectl -n kube-system set env -c juicefs-plugin statefulset/juicefs-csi-controller JUICEFS_MOUNT_PRIORITY_NAME=juicefs-mount-priority-nonpreempting JUICEFS_MOUNT_PREEMPTION_POLICY=Never
    ```

-## Share mount pod for the same StorageClass {#share-mount-pod-for-the-same-storageclass}
+## Share Mount Pod for the same StorageClass {#share-mount-pod-for-the-same-storageclass}

-By default, mount pod is only shared when multiple application pods are using a same PV.
-However, you can take a step further and share mount pod (in the same node, of course) for all PVs that are created using the same StorageClass, under this policy, different application pods will bind the host mount point on different paths, so that one mount pod is serving multiple application pods.
+By default, Mount Pod is only shared when multiple application pods are using a same PV.
+However, you can take a step further and share Mount Pod (in the same node, of course) for all PVs that are created using the same StorageClass, under this policy, different application pods will bind the host mount point on different paths, so that one Mount Pod is serving multiple application pods.

-To enable mount pod sharing for the same StorageClass, add the `STORAGE_CLASS_SHARE_MOUNT` environment variable to the CSI Node Service:
+To enable Mount Pod sharing for the same StorageClass, add the `STORAGE_CLASS_SHARE_MOUNT` environment variable to the CSI Node Service:

 ```shell
 kubectl -n kube-system set env -c juicefs-plugin daemonset/juicefs-csi-node STORAGE_CLASS_SHARE_MOUNT=true
 ```

-Evidently, more aggressive sharing policy means lower isolation level, mount pod crashes will bring worse consequences, so if you do decide to use mount pod sharing, make sure to enable [automatic mount point recovery](./configurations.md#automatic-mount-point-recovery) as well, and [increase mount pod resources](#mount-pod-resources).
+Evidently, more aggressive sharing policy means lower isolation level, Mount Pod crashes will bring worse consequences, so if you do decide to use Mount Pod sharing, make sure to enable [automatic mount point recovery](./configurations.md#automatic-mount-point-recovery) as well, and [increase Mount Pod resources](#mount-pod-resources).

-## Clean cache when mount pod exits {#clean-cache-when-mount-pod-exits}
+## Clean cache when Mount Pod exits {#clean-cache-when-mount-pod-exits}

 Refer to [relevant section in Cache](./cache.md#mount-pod-clean-cache).

-## Delayed mount pod deletion {#delayed-mount-pod-deletion}
+## Delayed Mount Pod deletion {#delayed-mount-pod-deletion}

-Mount pod will be re-used when multiple applications reference a same PV, JuiceFS CSI Node Service will manage mount pod life cycle using reference counting: when no application is using a JuiceFS PV anymore, JuiceFS CSI Node Service will delete the corresponding mount pod.
+Mount Pod will be re-used when multiple applications reference a same PV, JuiceFS CSI Node Service will manage Mount Pod life cycle using reference counting: when no application is using a JuiceFS PV anymore, JuiceFS CSI Node Service will delete the corresponding Mount Pod.

-But with Kubernetes, containers are ephemeral and sometimes scheduling happens so frequently, you may prefer to keep the mount pod for a short while after PV deletion, so that newly created pods can continue using the same mount pod without the need to re-create, further saving cluster resources.
+But with Kubernetes, containers are ephemeral and sometimes scheduling happens so frequently, you may prefer to keep the Mount Pod for a short while after PV deletion, so that newly created pods can continue using the same Mount Pod without the need to re-create, further saving cluster resources.

 Delayed deletion is controlled by a piece of config that looks like `juicefs/mount-delete-delay: 1m`, this supports a variety of units: `ns` (nanoseconds), `us` (microseconds), `ms` (milliseconds), `s` (seconds), `m` (minutes), `h` (hours).

-With delete delay set, when reference count becomes zero, the mount pod is marked with the `juicefs-delete-at` annotation (a timestamp), CSI Node Service will schedule deletion only after it reaches `juicefs-delete-at`.
-But in the mean time, if a newly created application needs to use this exact PV, the annotation `juicefs-delete-at` will be emptied, allowing new application pods to continue using this mount pod.
+With delete delay set, when reference count becomes zero, the Mount Pod is marked with the `juicefs-delete-at` annotation (a timestamp), CSI Node Service will schedule deletion only after it reaches `juicefs-delete-at`.
+But in the mean time, if a newly created application needs to use this exact PV, the annotation `juicefs-delete-at` will be emptied, allowing new application pods to continue using this Mount Pod.

 ### Configuration